In search of the lost tree: Hardness and relaxation of spanning trees in temporal graphs: Introduction

-We obtain both positive and negative results about these objects.
-On the positive side, we show that bi-spanners can be decided (and computed) in polynomial time.
-The algorithm relies on a more basic primitive, that finds a bidirectional path between a given pair of vertices (a \emph{bi-path}).
-Then, the union of these paths over all pairs of vertices forms a bi-spanner.
-Taking the union here may seem pretty suboptimal in terms of size; however, we show that in some contrived cases, no better bi-spanners exist.
-Nonetheless, trying to minimize the size of such a spanner in general is a legitimate goal.
-We show that, unfortunately, this problem is NP-hard.
-It is even arguably harder than computing a spanning tree, since our reduction operates on \emph{simple} temporal graphs (graphs whose edges have a unique label), a class where spanning trees can be decided efficiently.
+We obtain both positive and negative results.
+On the positive side, we show that bidirectional connectivity can be decided in polynomial time.
+The algorithm relies on a more basic primitive (a \emph{bi-path}), that finds a bidirectional path between a given pair of vertices.
+Then, we examine the complexity of deciding whether a bidirectional spanner on $k$ edges exists.
+The previous hardness result on \TC spanning trees implies that this problem is also \textsf{NP}-hard in proper temporal graphs, as it corresponds to the special case that $k=n-1$.
+However, we show that bidirectional spanners is also \textsf{NP}-hard in \emph{simple} temporal graphs (graphs whose edges have a single label), where \TC spanning trees are easy to decide.
+Thus, bidirectional spanners are in that sense harder than \TC spanning trees.

+In the second part of the paper, we present fixed-parameter algorithms for both problems.
+More precisely, we show that both problems can be decided in $2^{\Oh(r)} \cdot n^{\Oh(1)}$ and $\ell^{\Oh(r)} \cdot n^{\Oh(1)}$~time, respectively, where~$\ell$ is the maximum number of labels per edge and~$r$ is the feedback edge set number of the footprint.

-Along these results, we make a number of structural observations related to temporal spanning trees, temporal spanners, and bidirectional connectivity, which may be of independent interest.
-We also think that the bi-path primitive we introduce could find application in routing and security, as it allows to distant nodes to rely on a smaller number of intermediate nodes for communication.
+Along these results, we make a number of structural observations related to \TC trees, bidirectional connectivity, and bidirectional spanners, which may be of independent interest.
+In particular, we show that every \TC tree contains a pivot, that is, a vertex or an edge that can be reached by all vertices by a specific time and reach all vertices back after that time.
+The constructive bi-path primitive we introduce could also find application in routing and security, as it allows two distant nodes to rely on a same set of intermediate nodes for communication.